What does Choice of Superannuation Fund mean for employers?

-As an employer you have an obligation to pay super guarantee (SG) contributions on behalf of all your eligible employees.
+As an employer you have an obligation to pay SG contributions on behalf of all your eligible employees.

 Once an eligible employee chooses a super fund, you have two months to arrange to pay contributions into that fund.
-However, as a State Public Sector employer you are generally required to submit contributions for employees on a fortnightly basis therefore would be appropriate for you to action an eligible employees choice as soon as practicable to avoid the establishment of multiple super accounts for your employees
+However, as a State Public Sector employer you are generally required to submit contributions for employees on a fortnightly basis.
+Therefore, it would be appropriate to action an eligible employee's choice as soon as practicable to avoid the establishment of multiple super accounts for your employees

 You do not have to offer choice of fund to members of defined benefit schemes such as Gold State Super (and the Pension Scheme).
-After choice is introduced, contributing members of Gold State Super will be able to withdraw from the scheme and direct their employer to make future SG contributions to any complying fund.
+Contributing members of Gold State Super are able to withdraw from the scheme and direct their employer to make future SG contributions to any complying fund.